pfheatwole/thesis/source/paraglider_components.rst

 A paraglider is a system of three components: a canopy, a harness, and suspension lines that connect the canopy to the harness.
 A paraglider dynamics model is assembled from the models of its components.
-Each component model must define any inertial properties, relevant control inputs, and forces and moments necessary to determine its behavior during a flight.
+Each component model must define any inertial properties, relevant control inputs, and forces necessary to determine its behavior during a flight.

-This chapter presents basic models for each component, favoring simplicity whenever possible.
-It defines all the variables required by a paraglider dynamics model using the minimum complexity necessary to achieve satisfactory performance (excluding the reference point used to compute the system dynamics).
+This chapter presents basic models for each component, favoring simplicity whenever possible. [[The biggest simplifications result from the fact that :ref:`introduction:Functionality` explicitly stated that the model does not need to cover scenarios that involve wing deformations, which allow these component models to use rigid body assumptions.]]

-..
-Roadmap

-* Establish the modeling requirements in the context of flight reconstruction

-* Define the aerodynamic *control points*.
-(They're part of my "design language" for the components.)

-* Component geometries, inertias, control points, and dynamics (including any control inputs)

 Modeling requirements
 =====================

-* The introduction of this paper established the :ref:`introduction:Functionality` requirements for a paraglider system model to be suitable for flight reconstruction of typical flight scenarios.
+The introduction of this paper established the :ref:`introduction:Functionality` that a paraglider system model must provide in order for it to enable flight reconstruction of typical flight scenarios.
 A system model that meets those requirements must be assembled from equally functional component models.

-  [[For example, I declared that I wanted to model scenarios that included weight shift, so at least one of the component models must include a weight shift control in its dynamics.]]

-* [[This section is about what I'm **not** choosing to model as much as it is about what I am.
-The physical components are complicated, but it's not necessary to model all that complexity to satisfy the model requirements.]]
+[[This section is about what I'm **not** choosing to model as much as it is about what I am; the physical components are complicated, but it's not necessary to model all that complexity to satisfy the model requirements.
+For example, I declared that I wanted to model scenarios that included weight shift, so at least one of the component models must include a weight shift control in its dynamics, but because I'm assuming a rigid canopy I will be neglecting deformations due to weight shift; thus, weight shift is modeled entirely via the harness model.
+I do want to account for the accelerator, but the "rigid canopy" means I will be neglecting "flattening" of the profiles;

-* [[I'm not sure if this section is warranted or not.
-Do the components interact in a way that influences their requirements?

-  For example, I'm making a rigid body assumption for the canopy.
-Does that affect the suspension line model?
-(I don't have to model how weight shift deformations affect the accelerator.)
-How does it affect weight shift?
-(I think it means the effect of weight shift doesn't depend on chest strap width.)

-  Hm, it might be a good place to declare the aerodynamic control points.]]
+accelerator is modeled entirely via the suspension lines model.]]

+Misc thoughts:

 * Rigid body assumptions